Flower

 • Origin: Southwestern Asia

-• Appearance: Hollyhocks are tall plants, reaching heights of 1.5–3 meters, with flowers blooming vertically along the stems.
-They come in a wide range of colors, including pink, red, white, yellow, and purple, making them ideal for brightening up summer gardens.
-The flowers can be either single or double-petaled, and they look particularly graceful swaying in the breeze.
+• Appearance: Hollyhocks are tall plants reaching 1.5–3 meters, blooming with many flowers along their stems.
+Their colors include pink, red, white, yellow, and purple, making them ideal for brightening summer gardens.
+The blossoms range from single to double forms, swaying gracefully in the breeze.

-• Blooming season: They bloom from early summer to late summer (June–August), offering a long season of colorful flowers.
+• Blooming season: Early to late summer (June–August), with flowers lasting for a long period.

 Gardening Advice